Lukenickerson/WULF/README.md

 - [x] Clean-up Pixi Display code
 - [x] Roguelike pixel font
 - [x] Enter to focus chat
+- [x] Switch server to ES6 modules
+- [x] Pass terrain/item data to client
+- [x] Different objects for items, blocks, terrain, characters
+- [x] Merge in the entity types and add tile property with key
+- [x] Tell client about items/blocks
+- [x] Obstacle detection on server-side
+- [x] Tell display about characters separately from terrain
+- [x] Display characters on sub-tile format and hide covered tile

 ## TO DO

+- [ ] Info about what actions can be done on which entities
+- [ ] Smart click so that trees can be auto-chopped

 - [ ] Actions row 1-9
 - [ ] Right-click for simple actions menu

+- [ ] Action: Pick up item

+- [ ] KB input for movement (similar to rote?)

 - [ ] Action: Pick up flower from sack
 - [ ] Action: Place flower down
-- [ ] Action: Pick up
+- [ ] Action: Pick up water
+- [ ] Action: Drop water on flower to mix --> make dough
+- [ ] Action: Drop dough in oven
+- [ ] Oven cook dough to bread

+- [ ] Action: chop tree
+- [ ] Update map's passable array when there are updates to terrain, blocks, items, etc.
 - [ ] Action: Plant seed

-- [ ] Tell client about characters separately from terrain
-- [ ] Display characters on sub-tile format and hide covered tile

-- [ ] Obstacle detection on server-side
-- [ ] A-star on server-side

-- [ ] KB input for movement (similar to rote?)

 - [ ] Chat bubbles

 - [ ] Tell client when map content has changed rather than constantly
-- [ ] Tell client about items/blocks
 - [ ] Server send moves to client for animation

+- [ ] A-star on server-side
 - [ ] Switch characters into NPC mode when player leaves

 - [ ] Save Player data in client